 Specially trained Court probation officers, known as Gambling Recovery Officers, will administer the Problem Gambling Addiction Program.
 A gambling assessment will be used to identify those individuals who may have problem gambling.
 They will work in conjunction with Recovery Resources, and certified counselors will use programming to help individuals break the negative cycle of gambling.
 The program can accommodate 50 clients.

-If a person successfully completes the program, they may have their felony charge dismissed to avoid having a felony conviction of their record.
 Candidates for the Problem Gambling Addiction Program will be referred by the Judge assigned to their case.